 - No watering between 10 a.m. and 6 p.m.

-- No watering during rain or strong winds and no watering sidewalks and streets.
+- No watering during rain or strong winds.

-- Leaky sprinklers must be fixed within 10 days.
+- Leaky sprinklers must be fixed within ten days.

-Be careful if you plan on breaking these rules because Denver Water employs a group called Water Savers to assist in enforcing the rules and educating the public about best water conservation practices.
+Be careful if you plan on breaking these rules because Denver Water employs a group called Water Savers to assist in enforcing the rules and educating the public about using less water and the best water conservation practices.

-Despite Denver’s rules and regulations, there are ways to maximize your lawn watering that’s both beneficial to your lawn and your wallet.
+Despite Denver’s rules and regulations, there are ways to maximize your lawn watering and lawn care that are both beneficial to your lawn and your wallet.

 Watering your lawn can be broken down into two primary goals:

 - First, you want to water adequately enough to moisten the root zone without wasting water.
-The root zone being the soil surrounding the roots (about 6 inches down).
+The root zone consists of the soil surrounding the roots (about 6 inches down).